Concussion treatment and therapy at NeuroRehab

 You are not alone.
 If you're still experiencing symptoms, it’s time to reach out for support.

-Post-Concussion Syndrome refers to concussion symptoms that last longer than 2 to 4 weeks after the injury has occurred.
+Persistent Symptoms after Concussion or PSaC (formally known as Post-Concussion Syndrome) refers to concussion symptoms that last longer than 2 to 4 weeks after the injury has occurred.
 These can affect physical function, thinking, emotions and behaviour.

-You may be experiencing PCS if you notice:
+You may be experiencing PSaC if you notice:

 Ongoing headaches, dizziness or fatigue